“Ugh fuck,” I mutter to myself as I collapse on the floor. “I hate planks.”

 What could I possibly talk to her about?
 Ask about the names of the stars here in our galaxy?
 Or how to concoct a poison?
 Or if she would like me to teach her how to play basketball?
 That would be really weird, I don’t think she’ll ever talk to me again if I ever ask her that.

 But our partnerships were short-lived when Mr. Castor announced, “I’m sorry to tell you this but you won’t get to choose your own partner.”
 What?
-He continued, “I’ll be the one to choose your partners.”
+He continues, “I’ll be the one to choose your partners.”

-After the usual orientation with the school stuff, the class was dismissed.
+After the usual orientation with school stuff, the class was dismissed.
 Kris and I left the room for lunch.

 She has been hiding this crush on Kian since forever.
 But it’s very likely that the other party feels the same way.
 It’s not impossible.
 Kris is stunning.
 With her blue eyes and ash blonde hair, even I find myself staring at her sometimes.
 But I never thought of her in that way.
 She’s just my best friend and that’s more than enough.

 “Sorry about that, you know how she is.”
-I sheepishly told Diane.
+I sheepishly tell Diane.
 Now that she was standing straight, our difference in height is showing.
 I might be 5′8" but she’s still at least 2 inches taller than me.
 I had to look up a little to meet the lightest brown eyes I’ve ever seen.

 “What?”
 Did I just hear her right?
 Did she just say that we’ll be in charge of something?

 “Yeah, I know you don’t like it.
 But you were originally the chosen captain.
 And it’s just for a month.”
-She explained in a calm voice, the one she knows that also calms me down.
+She explains in a calm voice, the one she knows that also calms me down.

 I rejected the captainship in the first place because I hate responsibilities.
 And it’d be too much of a hassle.
-I don’t know what coach Marvin was thinking when he assigned me to this.
+I don’t know what coach Martin was thinking when he assigned me to this.
 Everyone knows I’m not a leader.

 I let out an exasperated sigh.
 I feel like I already lost before we even started the conversation.
 “Fine, just for a month.”